Victor Muller: Spyker Cars

+Daughter company Spyker Services was taking care of aftersales to the Spyker car owners.
+In 2019, payment problems were reported at this company, that had not paid rent for its storage facilities in Zeewolde.
+On 20 March 2020, the company was declared bankrupt.
+In March 2023, the Spyker Services bankruptcy trustee claimed 3.1 million euros from Muller, because the British Spyker Ltd, with which Muller wanted to continue the sportscar company's activities, had wrongly withdrawn assets from Spyker Services.

 Saab Automobile AB

 Muller was also the chairman of the company Swedish Automobile, which was formed after the takeover of Saab Automobile by Spyker Cars.
 Saab Automobile was declared bankrupt in December 2011.
 A meeting on Saab's bankruptcy was held at the District Court of Vänersborg on the 16 April 2012.
 In April 2012, the Swedish curators made public that SAAB has a debt of over US$2 billion after subtracting the value of assets.

 In March 2011, a Swedish biography of Victor Muller was published, Cirkus Muller, by journalist Jens B Nordström.

-In August 2012, Muller, stated that Spyker Cars will sue General Motors over Saab's bankruptcy.
+In August 2012, Muller, stated that Spyker Cars would sue General Motors over Saab's bankruptcy.

 Muller, stated, "Ever since we were forced to file for Saab Automobile’s bankruptcy in December of last year, we have worked relentlessly on the preparation for this lawsuit, which seeks to compensate Spyker and Saab for the massive damages we have incurred as a result of GM’s unlawful actions".
 On 22 June 2013, a District Court Judge dismissed the case.
 According to Judge Gershwin A. Drain, "General Motors had a contractual right to approve or disapprove the proposed transaction," and "The court is going to grant the motion to dismiss the matter."

 Spyker Cars NV appealed the ruling.
 The appeal was heard at the 6th U.S. Circuit Court of Appeals in Cincinnati.
-The court said on Friday October 24, 2014 that GM did not intentionally interfered with the Dutch company's effort to sell Saab to Zhejiang Youngman Co, leading to Saab's bankruptcy.
+The court said on Friday October 24, 2014 that GM did not intentionally interfere with the Dutch company's effort to sell Saab to Zhejiang Youngman Co, leading to Saab's bankruptcy.
 Judge Eugene Siler said GM's actions were not malicious, and that it had "legitimate business concerns" about the sale, including who would benefit from Saab's use of its technology.
 Siler said that Spyker's claim was "fatally flawed".

 Since May 2013, Muller, has been a prime suspect of corporate tax evasion.
 As of 19 February 2016 Muller will be prosecuted by the Swedish tax authorities.

 In 2017, a Swedish court ruled him not guilty.